0xFireball/datakit/doc/protocol.md

 ### Connection setup

 Connection setup consists of two parts: a HELLO packet and an ACK packet.
+The client sends the server a HELLO, and the server will respond with an ACK indicating that the connection is now valid.
 All data is followed by a UNIX NEWLINE! (`\n`)

 #### The HELLO packet